vthib/boreal/boreal/README.md

 I am not quite sure what are the use-cases for this YARA feature, as the compilation of YARA rules is not that time consuming.
 Please create an issue with a use-case if this is a feature you would need.

-#### Using mmap/MapViewOfFile to avoid duplicating the scanned file in memory.

-This is unfortunately not done because of the trickiness of doing this properly in Rust, as reading of a file mapping can trigger signals (SIGBUS) or exceptions.
-I hope to have a solution for this in the future.

 ## Pay for what you use